-Lightspeed gives an overview of its software pricing, and both cloud- and locally hosted plans are available.
-There are no setup or installation fees, but you'll need to speak with a sales rep if you need something different from the published plan – for instance, if you need to add an extra register or more employees to the cloud-hosted retail plan.
-The company doesn't post the pricing for its POS hardware online.
+Lightspeed provides an overview of its software pricing on its website.
+All of its plans are cloud-hosted, and there are no setup or installation fees.
+If you need something different from the published plan – for instance, if you need to add an extra register or more employees to the retail plan, you can contact the company for a customized plan.
+Pricing for its POS hardware is not posted online.

-Lightspeed gives you the option of month-to-month service, though you can also opt for annual or multiyear subscriptions if you prefer lower pricing to the flexibility of no long-term contract.
+Lightspeed gives you the option of month-to-month service, though you can opt for annual or multiyear subscriptions if you prefer lower pricing to the flexibility of not being locked into a long-term contract.
 The pricing posted on its website is based on an annual plan for a single location.
 If you prefer a shorter or longer term, have multiple locations, or need a customized plan, you'll need to speak with a sales rep to get a quote specific to your business's needs.

 - The Small plan costs $69 per month and supports one register.

 - The Medium plan costs $129 per month and supports up to three registers.

 - The Large plan costs $198 per month and supports up to five registers.

 - The kiosk module costs $59 per month and can be added to Lightspeed Restaurant.
 With it, customers can place their own orders and pay for them using an iPad.

 The company's most popular plan starts at $59 per month, based on an annual plan.
 It supports one user and 250 products, and it includes SEO and a return-management system for your e-commerce store.
 You can add this plan to your Retail subscription if you sell both in-store and online.

 You have the option of adding a customer loyalty program to your Lightspeed POS system.
 It includes email and SMS text notifications, preset smart customer groups and integrated marketing tools.
 The company also offers a branded loyalty app, though you'll need to speak with a sales rep for pricing.